kotlin-orm/ktorm/hexo-docs/source/en/query.md

 # Query

-In former chapters, we have created a simple query, it selected all employees in the table table and printed their names.
+In former chapters, we have created a simple query, it selected all employees in the table and printed their names.
 Let's start from this query:

 ```kotlin
 for (row in Employees.select()) {